 Factoring for Owner-Operators

 Trucking owner-operators can often run into cash flow issues, waiting to get paid from the broker, living from load to load (paycheck to paycheck) with financial uncertainty.
-More and more carriers are turning to factoring to address this problem.
+More and more carriers are turning to Truckstop Factoring to get paid fast, protect their payments, and hand off time-consuming broker billing to focus on business growth.

 Managing paperwork, invoicing, and expenses are not tasks that typical carriers sign up for when they decide to pursue trucking as a career.
 Balancing budgets and avoiding debt can be daunting challenges, not to mention the time and attention it takes away from the heart of your business: hauling loads and making money.
-Load factoring solves much of this problem by taking the time-consuming invoicing task off the shoulders of the carrier and speeding up the time it takes the carrier to get paid for work done and loads hauled.
+Load factoring solves much of this problem by taking the time-consuming invoicing task off the shoulders of the carrier and speeding up the time it takes the carrier to get paid.

 Start Factoring